-Here comes importance-driven volume rendering into play.
+These and similar visualization tasks can be resolved by importance-driven volume rendering (IDVR).
 The tumor and the vascular tree in close vicinity are the most important objects, the liver tissue and the surrounding anatomy (bones, aorta, skin) are of lower importance but still helpful for orientation purposes.
-Similar to anatomical drawings the interesting structure are clearly visible from other positions and different viewing angles, the occluding objects are represented more sparsely or suppressed totally.
+Similar to anatomical drawings with IDVR the interesting structures are clearly visible from varying positions and different viewing angles.
+Occluding objects are rendered more sparsely or suppressed totally.

 The main contribution of this paper is importance-driven volume rendering as a model for automatic focus and context rendering.
-The proposed method overcomes the problem of occlusion within the volume, which happens when using any kind of view-independent classification.
-As opposed to previous approaches the optical properties of the proposed technique are not constant for the entire object.
+The proposed method overcomes the problem of occlusion within the volume, which happens when using any kind of viewindependent classification.
+As opposed to previous approaches the optical properties of the proposed technique are not constant for an entire object.
 Depending on the viewing situation the level of sparseness varies dynamically.
 In order to visually emphasize features with the highest importance, objects between these features and the viewpoint are rendered very sparsely.
 Interesting objects are represented more densely to see most of the detail.
 Irrespective of the viewpoint there is always a clear view on the most important structures.
-On the other hand if no occlusion occurs, even the less important objects can be rendered densely.
+If no occlusion occurs, even the less important objects can be rendered densely.
 This enables an automatic generation of images with maximal visual information.

-In figure 2 an anatomical illustration of the human abdomen [12] and a result of our technique is presented.
+In Figure 2 an anatomical illustration of the human abdomen [12] and a result of our technique is presented.
 In this case the internal structures are classified with a high importance value so that structures between the viewpoint and the important values are simply cut away automatically.